 So, I searched earnestly for fellow writers and ponderers in local cafés.
 Many coffee shops I visited did not invite lingering, as evidenced by the limited seating and lines of nomophobics edging toward pick-up counters.
 Admittedly more of a fan of their community outreach than coffee, I imagined spending mornings in the creative buzz of a Starbucks, fueling on their milder Veranda coffee blend and tapping away on my laptop.
 I wandered to several of their renovated stores near my apartment and saw similar changes where they notably traded their inviting nooks and tables for the digital convenience of preordering and take-out.

 I’m wondering what is left now that this beloved Third Place for writers and creatives doesn’t seem to exist in brick-and-mortar.
 Surely there is something I’m not considering.
-After all, this is a major city.
 If London has local pubs, Stockholm cozy cafés and Fika, undoubtedly something similar exists here.

 In the meantime, I want to be intentional about making friends I can give my energy to while discerning the kinds of people I want to surround myself with.
 I’ve thought about this for some time: how we are the average of the five people with whom we spend the most time.
 In an exciting city like this one, I’ll need to think differently about ways to make connections outside of writing and step out of my comfort zone.

-I am deeply grateful for my community beyond state and country lines and virtually, including you, dear readers.
-Thank you for taking the time to read and share.
+I am deeply grateful for my community beyond state and country lines and virtually, including you.
+Thanks for taking the time to read and share.

 In the spirit of friendship, I am curious if there is a facet of your life that can benefit from contemplating or thinking differently.
 What would stepping out of your comfort zone look like?